codemonauts/docker-craft-cms-dev-env/README.md

 - Pull the latest redis container and start it with it's data dir (/data) mounted to `~/redis`.
 - Pull the latest craft-dev-env container and start the nginx+php7.0 inside of it.
 Nginx will listen on port 8080 of your machine.
 We assume that you are currently inside the project folder and mount it into the container as the document root under `/local`.

-If you wan't to use php7.2 instead of 7.0, you can start the container with an extra argument like this: `craft start 7.2`.
+If you wan't to use 7.2 or 7.4 instead of 7.0, you can start the container with an extra argument like this: `craft start 7.2`.

 ### Load a database